karanvir12/vine/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 Instead of filling batches to maximize memory usage, attackers could also try to overwhelm the dispute coordinator by only sending votes for new candidates all the time.
-This attack vector is mitigated also by above rate limit and decreasing the peer's reputation on denial of the invalid imports by the coordinator.
+This attack vector is mitigated also by above rate limit and decreasing the vine's reputation on denial of the invalid imports by the coordinator.

 ### Node Startup